THE EARLY YEARS

 The following month, Slovakia gained the dubious distinction of becoming the first Axis partner to formally consent to the deportation of its Jews within the context of the “Final Solution” when Slovakian government officials signed an agreement with Germany to expedite deportations of able-bodied, young Jewish men to Poland.

-First, a trainload of young women were sent first.
 A National Geographic article in 2020 has outlined where and when the Holocaust was formally commenced in Czechoslovakia.
+First, a trainload of 99 Slovak girls and young women was sent to Auschwitz, including Wetzler’s future wife, Eta.
 “One morning we woke up,” recalled Edith Grossman, at age 95, “and we saw outside on the street glued on the sides of the houses an announcement that all the Jewish girls, unmarried girls, from 16 up have to come to the school [on] the 20th of March, 1942 for work.”
 At 17, she had dreamed of becoming a doctor.
 Her 19-year-old sister, Lea, wanted to be a lawyer.
 But the quisling government of the Slovak Republic began implementing the Nazi Party’s draconian laws against the Jews, forbidding education for children beyond the age of 14.
 “We couldn’t even have a cat,” she recalled.

 There was no chance for the girls to say goodbye to their parents.
 On their train ride through the Tatra Mountains they tried to lift their spirits by singing the Slovak anthem.
 Nearly a thousand young women were gathered at Poprad, about 75 miles west of Humenné.
 Eventually, after five days in a barracks, they were forced to board dank and empty cattle cars.
 The guards beat them until they cooperated.
 “I was with my sister and the closest friends of ours—we wanted to be together,” she says.
 “There was nothing inside.
 There wasn’t a bucket.
 No water.
 Not anything.
 Just a little window.”